 Minneapolis has one of the worst housing shortages in the country, according to a Zillow report earlier this year.
 And among economic development experts in greater Minnesota, it's almost become a cliche: The problem isn't a lack of rural or small-town jobs.
 It's a lack of places for workers to live.

-After the six-year program was passed by the Legislature, the program kicked off in October 2023.
+After it was passed by the Legislature, the six-year program launched in October 2023.
 Taxpayers contributed some $7 million last year, which went to 23 projects statewide.
 More than a third of the projects were in greater Minnesota, and the vast majority of those were in towns with fewer than 2,500 people.

 Statewide, there's a shortage of more than 100,000 rental homes available for extremely low income renters, according to the National Low Income Housing Coalition.
 And a report by the Minnesota Housing Partnership indicated housing is unaffordable to half of the state's renters, the worst rate in the past decade.